A Parisian premiere for Lady Windermere’s Fan?

 Merlin Holland and Rupert Hart-Davis, the editors of The Complete Letters of Oscar Wilde (2000), publish a letter from Wilde to the actor Constant-Benoît Coquelin, postmarked 6 November 1891, in which Wilde accepts Coquelin’s invitation to his home on the following morning.
 Writing in French, Wilde thanks Coquelin for the interest he has shown in ‘cette affair [this matter]’.Merlin Holland & Rupert Hart-Davis (eds., 2000) The Complete Letters of Oscar Wilde, London: Fourth Estate, 493 Holland and Hart-Davis, in a footnote to the letter, wonder whether the matter in question is the translation of Lady Windermere’s Fan or a staging of Salomé, a tragedy in French that Wilde penned at about the same time as his comedy.

-Holland and Hart-Davis put forward these possibilities because of a letter Wilde wrote in October 1891 to the Princess of Monaco.
+Holland and Hart-Davis propose these possibilities because of a letter Wilde wrote in October 1891 to the Princess of Monaco.
 The princess lived in Paris but was away when Wilde attempted to visit her.
 He wrote:

 I have finished my play, and have arranged for its production in London.
 But I want to have it produced first in Paris.
 It would be delightful.
 When you come back we must talk about it; I want your advice.Merlin Holland & Rupert Hart-Davis (eds., 2000) The Complete Letters of Oscar Wilde, London: Fourth Estate, 491